zeno-ml/zeno-build/examples/README.md

 directory, read the README to set up your environment, and get started!

-## Build Your Own Task
+## Build Your Own Example

 Zeno Build is designed to make it easy for you to build your own new examples and applications.
-To do so, we recommend that you first take a look at the existing examples.
-Most of them consist of four main files:
+To get started, we suggest that you do one or both of the following:

+- Browse the [docs](../docs/) to get a sense of how the library works.
+- Find an example in this directory that is close to what you want, browse it, then copy the example to a new directory, and start hacking!

+If you opt to dive in to the latter approach, most of the examples consist of four main files and you should be able to get started by modifying these:

 - `README.md` describing the features of the tasks, models, and hyperparameters.
 - `main.py` implementing the main experimental logic, including the entire flow